airbnb/streamalert/terraform/modules/tf_stream_alert/README.md

 # Stream Alert Terraform Module
-* StreamAlert: a serverless, real-time intrusion detection engine.
-* This Terraform module creates the lambda function to match rules against logs.
+* This Terraform module creates the main AWS Lambda functions to match rules and send alerts.

 ## Components
-Creates the following:
-* A S3 bucket for stream_alert lambda source code.
+* A S3 buckets
-* The Lambda function with the execution role.
+  * StreamAlert Lambda source code.
-* A staging and production alias.
-* An SNS topic to send alerts to.
+  * Bucket to store alerts from the Output processor.

+* AWS Lambda Functions
+  * StreamAlert processor
+  * StreamAlert output processor
+  * Each with a ``production`` Lambda alias

+* IAM roles/policies

 ## Example
 ```